 Clean fish tanks filled with pond water

 Now the moment has come, I collect the fish in buckets from the outside pond and place them in the tanks, trying to sex them as I go.
 The males go in the top tanks and the females in the bottom.
 I keep the different varieties separated in their own tanks.
 As the next few weeks go by you will notice a few females in the male tanks and vice versa, so they must be rehoused in the right tanks.
 I always separate the sexes when I'm conditioning them.

-When that’s done and the fish have settled down I treat them to kill any parasites, the main one being flukes.
+When that’s done and the fish have settled down, I treat them to kill any parasites, the main one being flukes.
 In previous years (up to and including 2014) I have used formalin and malachite green, and for many years, especially in my early days of fishkeeping, I used Dettol.
 This was very effective but also very hard on the fish; I don’t use it anymore.
-This year (2015) I used Fluke-Solve by VETARK; the main ingredient is praziquantel which is very effective in killing flukes, but the real beauty of it is the fact that it’s very kind to the fish.
+This year (2015) I used Fluke-Solve by Vetark; the main ingredient is praziquantel which is very effective in killing flukes, but the real beauty of it is the fact that it’s very kind to the fish.
 I left the fish in the solution for 36 hours.
 During this time I kept the running water turned off and didn’t feed the fish.
 Not feeding them keeps the water in good condition whilst the fish are being treated.
-After the 36 hours I turned on the running water and slowly commenced feeding with low protein wheatgerm pellets.
-The temperature of the water was now 50ºF.
+After the 36 hours I turned on the running water and slowly commenced feeding with low-protein Wheat-Germ pellets.

 The water temperature in the tanks will be around 50°F (10°C) when I move the fish inside.
 Over the next week I will slowly raise this to 62°F (16.7°C).
 I do this by using timer sockets; they are calibrated in 15 minute segments.
 First I have the heater on 15 minutes every 1½ hours, then every 1¼ hours, then every 1 hour.
 After a week they stay on all the time on the lowest thermostat setting.